Spring Boot with MySQL

 @Override

-public StudentDto getStudentById(Integer studentId) {
+public StudentResponse getStudentById(Long studentId) {

 if (studentId == null) {

-throw new IllegalArgumentException("studentId must not be null");
+throw new IllegalArgumentException("studentId is required.");

 }